 These companies specialize in vacuums and cleaning products, so extensive research is part of their development.
 Of course, a name does not equal a guarantee.
 But it’s often a way to reassure yourself that you’re getting a quality product for your money.

-You may also want to watch out for warranties included with the purchase.
+Warranties are also important.
 Not all manufacturers offer warranties on their products.
 But when they do, it’s usually an indication that they trust the design of their models and are willing to back it up.

-You can enjoy peace of mind knowing that your machine will be repaired or replaced if something goes wrong.
-One to five-year warranties are not uncommon for vacuums.
+You can enjoy peace of mind knowing that the brand will repair or replace your machine if something goes wrong.
+One to five-year warranties are common for vacuums.
 Extended warranties might also be available for an additional cost.